 The emotional highs and lows will wash through the submissive in waves.
 Generally these sensations are the most intense when the submissive bottoms out or at that point when the blood chemistries drop to below the normal level.
 This often is within 48 hours of scene.
 The submissives sensations of loneliness, abandonment or being discarded by the Dominant will be at their peak.
 They may view the Dominants absence as a reflection of that Dominants ‘true’ opinion of them, their sinful actions, their real worth or value.
 It is common for many submissives to mentally and physically punish themselves during this bottoming out period.
 They sometimes convince themselves that it is ‘better’ for their Dominant if they aren’t around.
 They may take actions which they know will disappoint, inflame or anger their Dominant.
 All for the ‘good’ of their Dominant.
 They will ‘decide’ that their Dominant will be better off without them.

 When a submissive begins to level out these sensations and feelings will subside and diminish.
 When the blood chemistries rebuild to a ‘normal’ level the submissive will ‘feel’ better.
 This is where they rebound or come back from bottoming out.
-Their ability to rationalize will tend to improve markedly often leaving them troubled by their actions.
+Their ability to rationalise will tend to improve markedly often leaving them troubled by their actions.
 They may feel very confused by the complexities of what has occurred and their response to it.
-When a submissive reaches this point it is important for them to express their feelings.
-To allow their energy to flow out and ‘clear’.
-It is at this time that some submissives see into their own memories with a new clarity.
+When a submissive reaches this point it is important for them to express their feelings, to allow their energy to flow out and ‘clear’.
+It’s at this time that some submissives see into their own memories with a new clarity.
 Sharing their experiences and releasing old angers can lead to an even closer bonding to their Dominant along with a deeper understanding of themselves.